department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-07-medications-usability-testing-round1/conversation-guide.md

 Please walk me through how you would refill your Tramadol prescription.

-- Why do you think this is not refillable?
+- What do you think "We can't access information abou tthis prescription right now" means?
 - What would you do next?
 - What thoughts do you have about the information provided on this card?